Visual cognition in multimodal large language models: Methods

-For the causality part we used images from Zhou et al. \cite{zhou2023mental}.
+For the first causal reasoning experiment we used images from Zhou et al. \cite{zhou2023mental}.
 The images show artificial block stacks of red and gray blocks on a black table (see Fig. \ref{fig:caus_example} for an example).
 The data set consists of 42 images on which we tested all models.
 We again first tested the models on their high-level visual understanding of the scene and therefore tasked them with determining the number of blocks in the scene.
 The ground truth number of blocks in the scenes ranged from 6 to 19.
 Since this task is rather challenging due to the increased number of blocks, we do not report the percentage correct as for the intuitive physics data set but the mean over the absolute distance between model predictions and the ground truth for each image (see Fig. \ref{fig:caus}A).

-To test the causal reasoning of the models we adopted the tasks performed in the original study \cite{gerstenberg2017faulty}.
+To test the causal reasoning of the models we adopted the tasks performed in the original study \cite{zhou2023mental, gerstenberg2017faulty}.
 We asked models to infer how many red blocks would fall if the gray block was removed.
+For this condition, Zhou et al. collected data from 42 participants.
 We again report the absolute distance between model predictions and the ground truth for each image (see Fig. \ref{fig:caus}B).
 We calculate a random baseline which uses the mean between 0 and the number of blocks for each specific image as the prediction.
 We also ask the models for a rating between 0 and 100 for how responsible the gray block is for the stability of the tower.
+Here, data for 41 human participants was publicly available.
 For both, the number of blocks that would fall if the gray block was removed, and its' responsibility for the stability of the tower, we calculate the mean Pearson correlation to human subjects from the original study (see Fig. \ref{fig:caus}C).